RMA Student Committee

 Who we are

 The RMA Student Committee is led by the two RMA Student Representatives.
-It also includes up to four Ordinary Student Members, the Membership Development Officer, the Student Liaison Officer and the Trustee.
+It also includes four Ordinary Student Members, the Student Liaison Officer, the Research Training Officer, the Communications Officer, and the Trustee.
 Information about the current Committee can be found below.
 More information on RMA Officers can be found here.

-Student members of the committee are elected at the RMA Research Students’ Conference.
-Members usually stand for two years.
+Student members of the committee are elected annually and stand for two years.
 Information on Student Committee elections are announced in September or October.

 What we do

 Our work includes canvassing students for their opinions on RMA-related student matters, fielding issues raised by students, promoting the RMA in our departments and helping organise the annual Research Students’ Conference.

 If you have an idea for something the RMA could do for students, or if you want to raise any other issues, please contact one of our student representatives.